Bryancampos20/AirFlow-Meltano/README.md

 - Apache Airflow installed in your environment.
 - Meltano installed in your environment.

+## Before running

+1. On `/meltano/files_def.json` please add the path where the csv file is.
+In this project is located in `/meltano/input/CSV-Template1.csv`
+2. On `/dags/meltano_pipeline.py` please add the path where `meltano` is located.
+3. Please keep in mind that this is a local project thats why we have to set the paths

 ## Execution

 1. Run the following command to execute the project in the local environment